o3de/o3de.org/content/docs/user-guide/gems/reference/debug/imgui.md

 For keyboard use the arrow keys to navigate the menus and `space` to activate or select an option.

 ### Controller navigation
-Controller support is disabled by default, to turn it on you can use either the `imgui_EnableController` or `imgui_EnableControllerMouse` to simulate the mouse with the controller.
+Controller support is disabled by default, to turn it on you can use either the `imgui_EnableController` or `imgui_EnableControllerMouse` [CVARs](#cvars) to simulate the mouse with the controller.

 If using the controller then the following inputs are supported: